 \section{Introduction}

-The model of first-passage percolation was introduced by Hammersley and Welsh \cite{HammersleyWelsh} in 1965 to study the spread of a fluid in a porous medium.
-Since then, it has been studied extensively in the probability and the statistical physics literature.
-We refer to \cite{Kesten:StFlour} for a general background and to \cite{auffinger201750} for a review of more recent results.
+First-passage percolation is a model for a random metric space, formed by a random perturbation of an underlying base space.
+Since its introduction by Hammersley--Welsh in 1965~\cite{HammersleyWelsh}, it has been studied extensively in the probability and statistical physics literature.
+We refer to \cite{Kesten:StFlour} for general background and to \cite{auffinger201750} for more recent results.

 We study first-passage percolation on the square lattice $(\ZZ^2,E(\mathbb{Z}^2))$ with independent and identically distributed (IID) random environment.
 The model is specified by a \emph{weight distribution $G$}, a probability measure on the non-negative reals.
 Each edge $e\in E(\mathbb{Z}^2)$ is assigned a random passage time $t_e$ with distribution $G$, independently between edges.
 Then, each finite path $p$ in $\mathbb Z ^2$ is assigned the passage time